 We introduce ViDiT-Q, a quantization method specialized for diffusion transformers.
 For popular large-scale models (e.g., open-sora, Latte, Pixart-α, Pixart-Σ) for the video and image generation task, ViDiT-Q could achieve W8A8 quantization without metric degradation, and W4A8 without notable visual quality degradation.

-Diffusion transformers (DiTs) have exhibited remarkable performance in visual generation tasks, such as generating realistic images or videos based on textual instructions.
+Diffusion transformers (DiTs) have demonstrated remarkable performance in visual generation tasks, such as generating realistic images or videos based on textual instructions.
 However, larger model sizes and multi-frame processing for video generation lead to increased computational and memory costs, posing challenges for practical deployment on edge devices.
 Post-Training Quantization (PTQ) is an effective method for reducing memory costs and computational complexity.

 We conduct preliminary experiments to delve into the reasons for quantization failure by visualizing the data distribution.
-We conclude the key unique challenge of DiT quantization lies in the data variance in multiple levels.
+We conclude the key unique challenge of DiT quantization lies in the data variation in multiple levels.
 While existing quantization methods adopt fixed and coarse-grained quantization parameters, which struggle to handle highly variant data.
 We summarize the data variance in 4 following levels:

 For lower bit-width quantization, we discover that degradation is still witnessed for ViDiT-Q. We discover that the quantization is "bottlenecked" by some layer (unquantizing one layer improves from blank image to readable content).